 - Performance, Language, and Cultural Studies (including seminars in Performance Studies, Textual Studies, Communication and Language, Feminist Perspectives on Communication, Intercultural Communication, and Communication and Technology)

 - Rhetorical Studies (including seminars in Classical Rhetoric, Contemporary Rhetoric, Postmodern Rhetoric, and Applied Rhetorical Studies)

-- Communication Theory (including seminars in Communication Theory, Interpersonal Communication, Group Communication, and Organizational Communication Research)
+- Communication Science (including seminars in Communication Theory, Interpersonal Communication, Group Communication, and Organizational Communication Research)

-The department’s graduate program is governed by the principle that the student should have the opportunity to study and to conduct original research in areas of the student¹s primary interests.
-Thus, the department seeks to balance two concerns: (a) to permit each student to tailor the Program of Study to individual interests and abilities; and (b) to insure that all students acquire a coherent perspective within the field of communication.
+The department’s graduate program is governed by the principle that the student should have the opportunity to study and conduct original research in areas of the student's primary interests.
+Thus, the department seeks to balance two concerns: (a) to permit each student to tailor the Program of Study to individual interests and abilities; and (b) to insure that all students acquire a coherent perspective within the field of Communication.
 The ultimate objective is to prepare students to assume socially responsible and productive roles within their chosen professions.